Neogen (NASDAQ:NEOG) Sets New 52-Week Low at $22.56

 Neogen Co.
-(NASDAQ:NEOG – Get Rating) hit a new 52-week low during trading on Wednesday .
-The stock traded as low as $22.56 and last traded at $23.22, with a volume of 17251 shares trading hands.
+(NASDAQ:NEOG – Get Rating)’s stock price hit a new 52-week low during mid-day trading on Wednesday .
+The company traded as low as $22.56 and last traded at $23.22, with a volume of 17251 shares trading hands.
 The stock had previously closed at $22.78.

-Separately, StockNews.com began coverage on shares of Neogen in a research note on Thursday, March 31st.
-They issued a “hold” rating for the company.
+Separately, StockNews.com started coverage on Neogen in a research note on Thursday, March 31st.
+They set a “hold” rating for the company.

-Several institutional investors and hedge funds have recently made changes to their positions in the company.
-TCI Wealth Advisors Inc. lifted its holdings in shares of Neogen by 198.6% during the fourth quarter.
-TCI Wealth Advisors Inc. now owns 627 shares of the company’s stock worth $28,000 after purchasing an additional 417 shares during the period.
-First Horizon Advisors Inc. grew its holdings in Neogen by 372.5% in the 4th quarter.
-First Horizon Advisors Inc. now owns 671 shares of the company’s stock valued at $30,000 after buying an additional 529 shares during the period.
-FSB Premier Wealth Management Inc. acquired a new position in shares of Neogen in the 4th quarter valued at about $36,000.
-GW&K Investment Management LLC acquired a new position in shares of Neogen in the 1st quarter valued at about $27,000.
-Finally, Pinebridge Investments L.P. acquired a new position in shares of Neogen in the 4th quarter valued at about $41,000.
-Institutional investors and hedge funds own 92.91% of the company’s stock.
+Hedge funds have recently bought and sold shares of the company.
+TCI Wealth Advisors Inc. raised its stake in shares of Neogen by 198.6% in the fourth quarter.
+TCI Wealth Advisors Inc. now owns 627 shares of the company’s stock worth $28,000 after purchasing an additional 417 shares during the last quarter.
+First Horizon Advisors Inc. raised its stake in shares of Neogen by 372.5% in the fourth quarter.
+First Horizon Advisors Inc. now owns 671 shares of the company’s stock worth $30,000 after purchasing an additional 529 shares during the last quarter.
+FSB Premier Wealth Management Inc. purchased a new position in shares of Neogen in the fourth quarter worth $36,000.
+GW&K Investment Management LLC bought a new stake in shares of Neogen in the first quarter worth $27,000.
+Finally, Pinebridge Investments L.P. bought a new stake in shares of Neogen in the fourth quarter worth $41,000.
+Hedge funds and other institutional investors own 92.91% of the company’s stock.

 About Neogen (NASDAQ:NEOG)